lethal-guitar/RigelEngine/README.md

 <a href="http://www.youtube.com/watch?v=SO1M6gHvFzM"><img src="https://i.imgur.com/06btu7R.png" width="540"></img></a>

-The project is still very much work in progress, but already partially playable.
-The first two levels of the Shareware episode are completely playable, not all of the following levels are completable due to missing game mechanics, but some of the enemies found in those levels are already functional.
-Overall, over 50 % of the functionality found in the original Shareware episode is reimplemented in Rigel Engine so far.
+The project is still very much work in progress, but already playable to a large extent.
+The first four levels of the Shareware episode are completely playable.
+Level 5 is missing some mechanics and enemies, but can be completed.
+The remaining levels can't be completed yet due to missing  game mechanics, but they are partially playable.
+Overall, about 75 % of the functionality found in the original Shareware episode is reimplemented in
+Rigel Engine so far.
 The [issue list](https://github.com/lethal-guitar/RigelEngine/issues) should give a comprehensive overview of what's still missing.